CAP Memorandum of Understanding

 If the Taxpayer does not agree with the proposed resolution, the Taxpayer and the IRS may use existing issue resolution processes.
 These processes will be available on an expedited basis.
-The IRS will participate in Fast Track Settlement (see Rev. Proc.
-2003-40, 2003-1 C.B.
-1044) if requested by the Taxpayer and not otherwise precluded.
+The IRS will participate in Fast Track Settlement (see Revenue Procedure 2003-40) if requested by the Taxpayer and not otherwise precluded.

 (G) The CAP Conclusion and Post-filing Review

-If, at the conclusion of the pre-filing stage of the CAP, the Taxpayer has fully complied with the terms of the MOU, but the IRS and the Taxpayer cannot resolve all identified items and issues prior to filing the tax return, the IRS will provide the Taxpayer with a Partial Acceptance Letter that constitutes written confirmation that, subject to the completion of a post-filing review of the return, the IRS will accept the Taxpayer’s return as to the resolved items and issues if the return is filed consistent with the closing agreement(s) and IRA(s).
+If, at the conclusion of the pre-filing stage of the CAP, the Taxpayer has fully complied with the terms of the MOU, but the IRS and the Taxpayer cannot resolve all identified items and issues prior to filing the tax return, the IRS will provide the Taxpayer with a Partial Acceptance Letter.
+A Partial Acceptance Letter constitutes written confirmation that, subject to the completion of a post-filing review of the return, the IRS will accept the Taxpayer’s return as to the resolved items and issues if the return is filed consistent with those closing agreement(s) and IRA(s).

 After the Taxpayer files its tax return, the AC will secure a copy of the return and initiate the post-filing review.
 During the post-filing review, the Parties will jointly review the filed return to verify that all resolved items and issues were reported as agreed and that all disclosures were made in accordance with this MOU.
 In cases where a Full Acceptance Letter is issued, the goal for completing the post-filing review of the filed return is within 90 days of the filing of the return.
 If the return is not consistent with the terms of the closing agreement(s) and/or IRA(s), there are identified items or issues that are not resolved prior to filing the tax return, or there are material items on the return that were not adequately disclosed, the IRS will examine any such issues through the traditional examination process.
 If the IRS makes a decision not to review an adequately disclosed transaction during the pre-filing stage and the filed return reports the transaction as disclosed by the Taxpayer, the IRS will generally not review the transaction during the post-filing review.
 The Taxpayer will retain access to consideration by the Office of Appeals with respect to any traditional examination that is conducted.